Omikhleia/resilient.sile/static/adventures/djot/index.md

 The other way round, to allow the smooth inclusion of standalone documents with their embedded metadata in a larger master document, the specification would also have to clarify how metadata declared in the standalone document interact with elements declared in the master document.
 Some (e.g. fonts, bibliobraphy style, etc.) may be overridden by the master document.
 Others (e.g. bibliography files) may have to be merged.
-Somr (e.g. title, author, etc.) may have to be scoped to the included document only (for metadata-originated symbols), and overridden by the master document in the global context.
+Some (e.g. title, author, etc.) may have to be scoped to the included document only (for metadata-originated symbols), and overridden by the master document in the global context.
 Finally, a few (e.g. language) may imply the implicit addition of div blocks with appropriate attributes around the content of the included document.